hdixit21/Sentiment-Analysis-Opinion-Mining/README.md

 # Sentiment-Analysis-Opinion-Mining

 OBJECTIVE: Too many reviews online that it’s difficult to read them all.
-Our project will be able to analyze these reviews and list the opinion of the user as positive or negative for a list of features.
+This project will be able to analyze these reviews and list the opinion of the user as positive or negative for a list of features.
-INDUSTRY: We are catering to food industry in this project.
-We will be analyzing the restaurants.

 DATASET: Using yelp restaurant reviews.
 Number of reviews used in project: 200

 OUTPUT: Output will be saved in a new file by name “evaulation_output.txt”

 Lexicons used